psq/swapr/README.md

   import { WraprTXClient } from 'swapr'

-  const network = new StacksTestnet() network.coreApiUrl = STACKS_API_URL  // a Sidecar server URL where the contract is deployed
+  const network = new StacksTestnet() network.coreApiUrl = STACKS_API_URL  // a Sidecar server URL that is connected to a stacks node connected to a network where the contracts are deployed

   const wraprTXClient = new WraprTXClient({ stackAddress: 'ST32N7A3G9P7J0VZ2JCJCG5DMB1TDWY8Q08KQ3B99' }, network)